furkot/icon-fonts/Readme.md

 It is used to generate:

-- [furkot font] - used in buttons and toolbars
-- [marker font] - used for markers displayed on the furkot map
+- [furkot font] - used in buttons and markers on the furkot map

-Make will generate only one font at a time.
-You can select which font is generated passing `FONT` variable.

-    make build FONT=marker # generate marker font make build FONT=furkot # default

 ## License